 Now set to open in the Flatiron District, Fotografiska New York, announced today its expanded inaugural season.
-The exhibition space will open on October 18th, 2019 with solo presentations of photography by Ellen von Unwerth, Tawny Chatmon, Adi Nes, Helene Schmitz, and a documentary partnership with TIME featuring the work of Anastasia Taylor-Lind.
+The exhibition space will open this winter with solo presentations of photography by Ellen von Unwerth, Tawny Chatmon, Adi Nes, Helene Schmitz, and a documentary partnership with TIME featuring the work of Anastasia Taylor-Lind.

 Following the initial lineup of shows, in January 2020, Fotografiska New York will present three solo exhibitions by Nick Brandt, Julie Blackmon, and Man Ray, in addition to a group show of work by emerging photographers in partnership with VICE.